cs-4241-2023/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the p, li, and a selectors...
+- **Styled page with CSS**: Added rules for h1, h2, h3, p, and em tags.

-### Design Achievements
+- **Used links to boast about my open-source work for Microsoft** I'm very proud of this achievement.
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Used unordered lists to list out my known programming languages and WPI classes**.